davidshimjs/jaguarjs/debug/README.md

-If you want to debug the jaguar.js, you can inject this scripts to your html file. and Running the grunt is useful to debug it.
+Files could be created by running the grunt script.

 ```
 $ grunt
 ```

+If you want to debug the jaguar.js, you can inject it to your html file.